-Join crowds of cheering fans to root for one of New Orleans' professional sports teams, such as the beloved New Orleans Saints NFL football team, the NBA's New Orleans Hornets or one of New Orleans' collegiate sports teams.
+Join crowds of cheering fans to root for one of New Orleans' professional sports teams, such as the beloved New Orleans Saints NFL football team, the NBA's New Orleans Pelicans or one of New Orleans' collegiate sports teams.

 New Orleans Saints

 If you were not already a fan, you will quickly become one of New Orleans’ exciting professional sports teams when you see them in action, including...more

 Experience NBA basketball at its best as Anthony Davis and the Pelicans take on the NBA's brightest stars.
 Bring yourself or a group to an amazing fan...more

 When it comes to fresh-air pursuits, New Orleans has a range of outdoor activities from which to choose.
 Spend a day saltwater fishing on a chartered boat, hop into a kayak for urban sightseeing or rent a bicycle to explore New Orleans' neighborhoods.

 Take advantage of New Orleans' warm climate and enjoy one of the many scenic golf courses, which are open year-round.
 From high-end public courses to serene, resort-owned grounds, golf enthusiasts will love the proximity and variety of these peaceful retreats.
 This golf-centric destination also is home to one of the oldest PGA Tour stops, the Zurich Classic of New Orleans, which has been played annually since 1958.